 This charming Stockholm settee is an excellent example of the best of Gustavian design.
 It was made in 1780 and signed by Johan Erik Höglander, a famous chair maker of the time, who lived and worked in Stockholm.
 The settee has beautiful detailed carvings of roses in the center of the back and a series

 This simple country bench has delicate carvings across the apron, with star motifs at the center and corner.
 The tapered legs end in a carved diamond design.
-The bench has been upholstered with Belgian linen in the old manner. ref.
-7-7825 $7,900 17” high 68” wide 20” deep
+The bench has been newly upholstered with antique French linen. ref.
+7-7825 $8,200 17” high 68” wide 20” deep

 These chairs were made in Stockholm in the late 18th century by members of the Stockholm Guild of craftsman.
 They have an elegant openwork cutout design at the back which was distinct to some Stockholm chairs at that time.
 They have a comfortable curved back and graceful arms with traces of the original paint remaining